In This Article

-Natural health advocates consider the Mannitol and Lactulose test as the standard test for leaky gut.
-However, a research study conducted on the said test revealed that it is not a valuable tool in detecting indigestible sugars.
+Natural health advocates consider this as the standard test for leaky gut.
+However, a research study revealed that it is not a valuable tool in detecting indigestible sugars.

 At-home microbiome test kits are available.
 This allows you to know the health status of your gut.
 These are tests that you can take from the comfort of home.